MetOffice/simulation-systems/source/Reviewers/codereview.rst

 Purpose of the review
 ---------------------
-The purpose of the code/system review is to analyse a change for its impact and to ensure that all concerned parties are made aware of changes that are required.
+The purpose of the Code Review is to analyse a change for its impact and to ensure that all concerned parties are made aware of changes that are required.